Journalism and Media Studies BA

 News and Multimedia Journalism

 Gain critical skills and hands-on experience in reporting, writing, editing and producing news for print, broadcast and the Web.
 You'll graduate prepared to work in a wide variety of news organizations, including TV and radio stations, online news publications, newspapers and magazines.

-This emphasis combines theory and application to deepen your knowledge and skills in social scientific research, creative concept development, writing and editing, media planning, and persuasive campaign execution.
-Your coursework focuses on principles of public relations, marketing and advertising to as you study strategic message design and distribution through various media.
+This emphasis combines theory and application to deepen your knowledge and skills in social scientific research, creative concept development, writing and editing, media planning and persuasive campaign execution.
+Your coursework focuses on principles of public relations, marketing and advertising as you study strategic message design and distribution through various media.